How Sleep Boosts Immune System And Makes it Stronger

 While examining the relationship between sleep and response to cold virus exposure, the lead author of the UC San Francisco study explains that partial sleep deprivation reduces immune parameters critical to fighting infections.
 Other studies have also demonstrated that the active immune system is extremely energy-dependent, and the reduced energy demands during sleep allow us allocate additional energy resources towards the immune system.

-Sleep as a Natural Immune System Booster
+Sleep as a Natural Way to Improve Immune System

 Another study, published last year in the Journal of Experimental Medicine and led by Stoyan Dimitrov, showed that a good night’s sleep can boost the effectiveness of T cells, a specialized white blood cell responsible for activating the immune system to fight infection.
 T cells do their job with the help of a special immune system protein called integrins, which allow the T cells to bind to their targets.